Our research continues, but as yet we do not definitively know when or where the club was formed.

 The Geales Crescent “Prefabs”

-About this time (the Autumn of 1984) they became aware of a proposal by East Hampshire District Council to redevelop Geales Crescent in Alton (near Anstey Park) which at that time comprised circa 30 prefabricated bungalows.
+About this time (the Autumn of 1984) they became aware of a proposal by East Hampshire District Council to redevelop Geales Crescent in Alton (near Anstey Park) which at that time comprised approximately 30 prefabricated bungalows.
 A bid was duly put in to buy 3 of the units.
-Successful bidders for the units were notified on 31st December 1984 and the clubs offer of £450 + VAT per unit proved successful with payment made on 12th January 1985 for numbers 36, 42 and 44.
+Successful bidders for the units were notified on 31st December 1984 and the clubs offer of £450 + VAT per unit proved successful.
+Payment was made on 12th January 1985 for numbers 36, 42 and 44.

 A key condition of the sale of the prefabs was that they had to be dismantled by the buyer and the sites left clear by the end of April 1985.
 Weekend working parties were quickly organised and careful demolition commenced – it was soon realised that the metal roofing sheets, the roof joists and many other elements of the buildings could also be recycled into the new range.

 It also became apparent that 3 units were not going to be enough and number 38 was also bought in early February.

 Everything was transported back to Donald’s farm in Lower Farringdon by tractor and trailer, a slow process given old-fashioned tractors of that era could only do 20mph!

 The parcel of land to be used backed naturally into a hillside and, because it was wooded, was unused for agriculture.
 Being a farmer, he had access to a wide range of suitable machinery and in conjunction with the local “JCB Man”, Danny Cameron, the site was cleared over the winter of 1985/6.

 The project was expected to cost about £10,000 in total, almost all spent on the prefabs and building materials, with the members putting in all the labour.